Last updated on September 17th, 2020.

-Commercial fishermen often buy ice in giant blocks.
-They keep it inside a walk-in freezer, and go inside the freezer to chip or crush the ice into small pieces, so it can completely surround fish without damage.
-The problem with this on a small-scale level is that you can’t chip ice inside a walk-in-freezer.
-For you, the block ice would be exposed to the warm outside air, so any time spent chipping or crushing will rapidly melt your ice.
-It is also very time and labor intensive to chip blocked ice.
+I’ve heard that commercial fishermen often buy big ice blocks.
+They keep the ice inside a walk-in freezer, and go inside the freezer to chip or crush the ice into small pieces.
+Tiny bits of ice can completely surround fish without damage.
+The problem with this is that for normal people like us, we can’t chip ice inside a walk-in-freezer.
+For us, the block ice would be exposed to the warm outside air.
+So, any time at all spent chipping or crushing will rapidly melt our ice.
+It’s also very time and labor intensive to chip blocked ice.
 I don’t think it’s very practical outside of a commercial setting.

 Block ice takes a long time to make.
 You really need to plan ahead, and know your space constraints.
-You need to find a balance: make your block as big as possible.
-But, not too big, because you still need to leave room for food.
-That is, unless you have a dedicated freezer for making ice at home.
+You need to find a balance of several factors.

 Block ice: Use it or lose it